CGLemon/Sayuri/README.md

 ## Build From Source

 Please see this [section](./docs/COMPILE.md).
-If you are Windows platform, you may download the executable file from [release page](https://github.com/CGLemon/Sayuri/releases).
+For those on the Windows platform, an executable file can be downloaded directly from the [release page](https://github.com/CGLemon/Sayuri/releases).

 ## Reinforcement Learning

-Sayuri is a fairly fast self-play learning system for the game of Go.
-The pictute shows the estimated computation of v0.7 engine (purple line) versus KataGo and LeelaZero.
-Compare sayuri with ELF OpenGo, achieving a around 250x reduction in computation.
-In detail, spending 3 months on a single RTX4080 device.
-The result is apparently better than KataGo g104 which claims 50x reduction in computation.
+Sayuri is a high-efficiency self-play learning system for the game of Go.
+The accompanying figure illustrates the estimated computational cost of the v0.7 engine (purple line) in comparison to KataGo and LeelaZero.
+Notably, Sayuri achieves approximately a 250x reduction in computational requirements compared to ELF OpenGo.
+This was demonstrated by a full training run completed in just three months on a single RTX 4080 GPU.
+This efficiency significantly surpasses the 50x computational reduction claimed by KataGo g104.

 [Here](./bash/README.md) will describe how to run the self-play loop.

 ![sayuri-vs-kata](./img/sayurivskata-v7.png)

-## Todo

-* Support NHWC format.
-* Support distributed computation.
-* Support KataGo analysis mode.

 ## Other Resources